 So, what can you do about it…

-On Wednesday, December 18th at 1 pm ET, human resources expert, Lori Kleiman, SPHR, SHRM-SCP, is hosting a healthcare-specific FLSA Overtime Rule Compliance online training session just for you.
+During this online training, human resources expert, Lori Kleiman, SPHR, SHRM-SCP, is hosting a healthcare-specific FLSA Overtime Rule Compliance online training session just for you.
 In just 60 minutes, you’ll receive a step-by-step breakdown of the new FLSA requirements as they relate to healthcare.
-You’ll learn how to ensure compliance with this new rule – which includes avoiding overpaying your staff too – and you’ll have time to get your specific questions answered as well.
+You’ll learn how to ensure compliance with this new rule – which includes avoiding overpaying your staff too.

 Here are just a few of the proven FLSA new rule compliance tactics you’ll receive by attending this step-by-step, 60-minute plain-English online training: